Cong slams govt over rising fuel prices, Rahul Gandhi alleges 'tax dacoity' | Politics

 - India

-The Congress on Sunday slammed the Centre over rising fuel prices with former party chief Rahul Gandhi taking a dig at the government, saying the ''tax dacoity'' on petrol prices is rising and there would be some respite from it if elections take place somewhere.
+The Congress on Sunday slammed the Centre over rising fuel prices, with former party chief Rahul Gandhi alleging that the ''tax dacoity'' on petrol prices is rising and there would be some respite from it if elections take place somewhere.

-Taking to Twitter, the Congress general secretary tagged a media report which said that this year petrol prices have increased by a record Rs 23.53.
+Taking to Twitter, the Congress general secretary tagged a media report which said this year, petrol prices have increased by a record Rs 23.53.

-''Modi Ji's government has made big records in giving trouble to the public.
+''Modi ji's government has made big records in giving trouble to the public.
 Highest unemployment: in Modi government.
 Government properties being sold: in Modi government.
-Petrol rates increased the most in a year: in Modi government,'' Gandhi said in a tweet in Hindi.
+Petrol rates increased the most in a year: in Modi government,'' she said in a tweet in Hindi.

 Taking a swipe at the government, Rahul Gandhi, in a tweet in Hindi, said, ''Tax dacoity over petrol prices is rising.
 There would be some respite from it if elections take place somewhere.''
 He used the hashtag 'TaxExtortion' with his tweet.

+Senior Congress leader P Chidambaram also took a swipe at the government, saying PM Modi led his ministers in celebrating 100 crore vaccinations and should also lead by example in celebrating other centenaries -- petrol crossed Rs 100 per litre a few weeks ago and now diesel has crossed Rs 100 per litre.

+When a gas cylinder crosses Rs 1,000 per cylinder, there will be another opportunity to celebrate, Chidambaram said.

-Congress chief spokesperson Randeep Surjewala also took a dig at the government by tagging the same media report shared by Priyanka Gandhi and tweeting, ''Achche Din'' (good days).
+Congress chief spokesperson Randeep Surjewala tagged the same media report shared by Priyanka Gandhi and tweeted, ''Achche Din'' (good days).

-Petrol and diesel prices on Sunday were hiked for the fifth straight day by 35 paise per liter each, pushing pump rates to a new high across the country.
+Petrol and diesel prices on Sunday were hiked for the fifth straight day by 35 paise per litre each, pushing pump rates to a new high across the country.

-The price of petrol in Delhi rose to its highest-ever level of Rs 107.59 a liter and Rs 113.46 per liter in Mumbai, according to a price notification of state-owned fuel retailers.
+The price of petrol in Delhi rose to its highest-ever level of Rs 107.59 a litre and Rs 113.46 per litre in Mumbai, according to a price notification of state-owned fuel retailers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)